rushikesh-theKvothe/React-Alarm-Clock/README.md

 # Steps to run applicaiton :
 1) clone this repo or download this folder in some folder
-2) run following command : npm install
+2) run following commands :
+   npm install
-3) run following command :  npm start
+   npm start

 # Application Structure :
  actions : All redux action creators and action type constants are here